-If you’re reading this, it means that you are wondering what is the best way to get to Sardinia from Italy or Europe.
+If you’re reading this, it means that you are wondering what the best way to get to Sardinia from Italy or Europe is.
 That’s great news!
-That means that you’re in the planning phase of your trip to Sardinia, and I am over the moon for you and your upcoming Sardinian adventures!
 The Italian island of Sardinia is not just where I was born; it’s a major source of love and pride for me.

 Since you’re gearing up for your trip, I’m here to help you plan how to get to Sardinia.
 As a local, and a fellow traveler, I have taken every mode of transportation under the sun to get back home after gallivanting around Europe.
-Let’s get right to the good stuff— the flights and ferries to get you to Sardinia!
-The beaches, mountains, and wineries are waiting for you here.
+Let’s get right to the good stuff— the flights and ferries to get you here.

 Background On Sardinia

-For a little background, Sardinia is the second-biggest island in the Mediterranean, following Sicily, which is the largest.
-Sardinia is approximately 162 miles in length and sits 116 miles from the coast of mainland Italy.
+Sardinia is the second-biggest island in the Mediterranean, following Sicily.
+It is approximately 162 miles (around 160 km) in length and sits 116 miles (188 km) from the coast of mainland Italy.

-Now, without further ado, continue reading to discover how to get to Sardinia.
+Now, without further ado, let’s see how to get to Sardinia.

 How To Get To Sardinia By Air: Flights To Sardinia